TweetFeed API

 How do I query IOCs by type?

-Call GET https://api.tweetfeed.live/v1/{time}/{type} where time is today, week, month or year and type is url, domain, ip, sha256 or md5.
+Call GET https://api.tweetfeed.live/v1/{time}/{type} where time is today, week or month and type is url, domain, ip, sha256 or md5.
 The response is JSON by default.

 Can I filter by tag or malware family?